1. What is AWS WAF?

 Additionally, you would specify a Rate Limit of, say, 15,000 requests per 5 minutes.
 Adding this rate-based rule to a web ACL will limit requests to your login page per IP address without affecting the rest of your site.

-23. Can I exempt certain high-traffic source IP ranges from being denylisted by my Rate-based Rule(s)?
+23. Can I exempt certain high-traffic source IP ranges from being blocked by my Rate-based Rule(s)?

 Yes.
-You can do this by having an IP Allowlist condition within the Rate-base Rule.
+You can do this by having a separate IP match condition that allows the request within the Rate-base Rule.

 24. How accurate is your GeoIP database?

 The accuracy of the IP Address to country lookup database varies by region.
 Based on recent tests, our overall accuracy for the IP address to country mapping is 99.8%.

 1. What are Managed Rules for AWS WAF?

 Managed Rules are an easy way to deploy pre-configured rules to protect your applications common threats like application vulnerabilities like OWASP, bots, or Common Vulnerabilities and Exposures (CVE).
 AWS Managed Rules for AWS WAF are managed by AWS, whereas Managed Rules from AWS Marketplace is managed by third-party security sellers.